Dangerous and Defective Products

 - Food products (foreign objects in foods, contamination, etc.)

 - Child and infant products (toys, cribs, car seats, clothing, etc.)

 - Housewares (blenders, vacuums, etc.)

 The societal cost of defective products is astronomical.
-The U.S. Consumer Product Safety Commission reports that among children age 5 and younger, there were an estimated 75,000 ER-treated injuries associated with defective products in 2013.
-Between 2009 and 2011, there were nearly 340 children whose deaths were associated with nursery products.
-Also in 2013, there were approximately 257,000 toy-related injuries among children 15 and younger.
+The U.S. Consumer Product Safety Commission reports that among children age 5 and younger, there are an estimated 75,000 ER-treated injuries associated with defective products each year.
+In a recent two-year period, there were nearly 340 children whose deaths were associated with nursery products and approximately 257,000 toy-related injuries among children 15 and younger.

 When we start to factor in all the injuries and deaths of other age groups associated with defective cars, construction tools, lawn equipment and other items, the monetary cost easily reaches into the billions each year.Product Liability Claims